 These questions were recently posed to me by journalists, and I can understand why - they are common questions investors are asking today and they make great headlines for articles.

 Everyone would like to know how to find the best property investment locations or Australia's best growth suburbs.

-You know... that special location that will outperform the averages and the right property in that location that will be the stepping stone to a substantial property empire.
+You know... that special location that will outperform the averages and the right property in that location will be the stepping stone to a substantial property empire.

 But I’m afraid my response disappointed the journalist because I didn’t answer his questions.

-Now I wasn’t surprised by the request – I have found the most property investors start their journey by trying to choose a top location (because they think that's the best place to buy an investment property) or find a property that will make a great investment.
+Now I wasn’t surprised by the request – I have found that most property investors start their journey by trying to choose a top location (because they think that's the best place to buy an investment property) or find a property that will make a great investment.

-However, when you look at the results that most investors achieve by asking these types of questions, it makes little sense to invest the way they do or ask the questions they are asking.
+However, when you look at the results that most investors achieve by asking these types of questions, it makes little sense to think about property investment from this angle.

 Note: Statistics show that around 50% of all property investors sell up in the first five years, and of those that stay in the market, 92% never get past their first or second investment property.

-So if you want to outperform the average investor, if you want to develop financial freedom through property investing, then don’t start by selecting a location, or looking for that ideal property.
+So if you want to outperform the average investor and develop financial freedom through property investing, don’t start by selecting a location, or looking for that ideal property.